assj/VNetAllocator/README.md

 # VNetAllocator
-An allocator of virtual network requests on a local network.
+An allocator of virtual network requests on a local network that uses a genetic algorithm to do so.